 Introduction

-The art and science of Yoga, one of the greatest treasures of our unique Indian cultural heritage, has much to offer in terms of understanding the human mind.
+The art and science of Yoga, one of the greatest treasures of India’s unique cultural heritage, has much to offer in terms of understanding the human mind.
 Yoga treats the human being as a multi-layered conscious being, possessing three bodies (sthula, sukshma and kaarana sharira) and being enveloped in a five-layered body (pancha kosha) of existence.
-This ancient science of mind-control, as codified by Maharishi Patanjali more than 2500 years ago, helps us to understand our mental processes as well as the cause and effect relations of a multitude of problems facing modern humanity.
+This ancient science of self-mastery as codified by Maharishi Patanjali more than 2500 years ago, helps us to understand our mental processes as well as the cause and effect relations of a multitude of problems facing modern humanity.

 Human beings are the victims of modern-day stress and stress-related disorders that threaten to totally disrupt lives.
 Yoga offers a way out of this whirlpool of stress and is a holistic solution to stress.
 Yogic lifestyle, yogic diet, yogic attitudes and various yogic practices help us to strengthen ourselves and develop positive health, thus enabling us to withstand stress better.
 This yogic health insurance is achieved by normalizing the perception of stress, optimizing the reaction to it and by releasing the pent-up stress effectively through various Yogic practices.
 Yoga is a holistic and integral science of life, dealing with the physical, mental, emotional and spiritual health of the individual and society.

 Yoga may be defined as a process or journey, as well as a state or goal, in many ways.
 Yoga is the science and art of quieting the subconscious mind, a way of life; skill in action; union of thought, word and deed; integration of our personality at all levels; the science of conscious evolution and the method to attain the state of emotional and mental equanimity.
+The Yogarudda, or one who has attained to the state of Yoga, is described in the Bhagavad Gita as follows: One is one who is unaffected by the senses, not attached to the fruits of action and has renounced all desires.

 Yogic View of the Mind